hyperledger-labs/splice/OPERATIONS.md

 cncluster pulumi $stack up --skip-preview --yes
 ```

+## Monitor Cluster health

+While working on the cluster and especially after you fixed the cluster, check [Network Health](./network-health/NETWORK_HEALTH.md).
+In particular, make sure that our nodes can submit SV status reports and if some other SVs are unable to do so, follow the
+steps in that doc to find the cause.

 ## Keep an Audit Trail

 Make sure that you capture all the steps you go through so that in